-DOE National Laboratories are limited to no more than seven (7) pre-proposals or proposals, with no more than two (2) per focus area.
+DOE National Laboratories are limited to no more than four pre-proposals and four proposals, with no more than 2 to a lead office.
 DOE will consider the latest received submissions to be the institution's intended submissions, thereby removing the earlier submissions from consideration.

-DOE encourages multi-institution collaborations involving national laboratories, universities, and other research partners under this Announcement.
-Entities proposing as a team must designate a lead national laboratory who will submit an application on behalf of the team members.
+DOE encourages multi-institution collaborations involving National Laboratories, universities, and other research partners under this Announcement.
+Industry is eligible to participate as a research partner.
+Entities proposing as a team must designate a lead National Laboratory who will submit an application on behalf of the team members.
 Only one application is to be submitted for each team.
-The designated lead national laboratory must perform a greater percentage of the effort than any other partner organization or subawardee.
+The designated lead National Laboratory must perform a greater percentage of the effort than any other partner organization or subawardee.
 The percentage of effort will be determined by reviewing the total budget for each participating organization as a percentage of the proposed total project costs.
-If a proposal is received in which the lead national laboratory is not performing a greater percentage of the effort than each of the other institutional partners, team members, or subawardees, as determined by the budget, the proposal will be rejected without further review.
+If a proposal is received in which the lead National Laboratory is not performing a greater percentage of the effort than each of the other institutional partners, team members, or subawardees, as determined by the budget, the proposal will be rejected without further review.